4.82 from 69 votes

 Why you’ll love this recipe

-What is basa fish/fillet?
+What is Basa Fish?

 Close up of Basa Fillets with a creamy sauce with sundried tomatoes and fresh parsley in a large pan witha metal spoon.